 Jacky's expert tip: For a great skyline view, sit on the rocks at North Avenue, or at a small peninsula between Belmont and Irving Park Road.

-Even the name - Ravenswood - sounds like something out of a dreamy English novel and the Chicago neighborhood makes a fine setting for a day and night of love.
+Even the name, Ravenswood, sounds like something out of a dreamy English novel and the Chicago neighborhood makes a fine setting for a day and night of love.
 Take a cocktail class at KOVAL Distillery, Chicago's first distillery and sample organic whiskey, liqueurs and specialty spirits.
 Entertain your creative spirits at Chicago Glass Collective blowing glass, constructing a coaster or many other projects.
 It's BYOB, too!
 Take a dance lesson at Ballroom Dance Chicago (after all, you might need it for the first dance at your future nuptials).
-The much lauded Band of Bohemia is perfect for a sophisticated dinner with amber lighting that makes everyone look great; or for some of the best Neapolitan pizza in Chicago, head to Spacca Napoli.
-In summer, saunter through the Montrose Metra Community Gardens.
+The much-lauded Band of Bohemia is perfect for a sophisticated dinner with amber lighting that makes everyone look great; or for some of the best Neapolitan pizza in Chicago, head to Spacca Napoli.
+Playful daters should visit Redline VR, a virtual reality (VR) arcade bar.
 Book a couples massage and lovely room or suite at The Guesthouse Hotel.

 Recommended for Romantic Things to Do because: Ravenswood, a destination neighborhood, retains old Chicago charm and is vibrant with a Bohemian bent.

-Jacky's expert tip: Craft beer fans should stop in Dovetail Brewery or Spiteful Brewing and who doesn't love the biscuits and sweets at Bang Bang Pie Shop.
+Jacky's expert tip: Craft beer fans will go for Dovetail Brewery or Spiteful Brewing and who doesn't love the biscuits and sweets at Bang Bang Pie Shop.

 Recommended for Romantic Things to Do because: There are spas galore in Chicago, but AIRE provides a physical and mental melt you can only get in Turkish hamam or ancient Rome.